2019-DEV-196/TicTacToe/README.md

 ## Position

-This enum contains one case for each cell of the 3x3 grid.
+This enum represents the position of a cell in the 3x3 grid.

 ```
 typedef NS_ENUM(short, Position) {